haritondan/FlashcardsPlaform/README.md

 ### Subscription

-`join_notification` - the user joins an update room
+`join_notification` - use this event so the user joins an update room

 **Request:**